ousatov-ua/Mailspring-Solarized-Light/README.md

-# Solarized Light Color Scheme
+# Solarized Light Color Scheme for Mailspring

 Colors are from https://ethanschoonover.com/solarized/